nadberezny/nadberezny.github.io/content/posts/kafka-streams-vs-flink.md

 draft = false
 +++

-# Making the Right Choice: Flink or Kafka Streams?

 ![Fight image](/images/street-figher.jpg)
 ## Introduction
 This is a question many teams may face when starting a new project with real-time streaming requirements: Should we use Flink or Kafka Streams?